 Use Emergency Services only when it is appropriate to do so.
-For situations such as a sore throat or earache, it may be better for you to contact your PCP who knows you and your medical history.
-Remember that non-Emergency Services provided in an emergency room will not be covered, unless those services were authorized by your PCP or UPMC Health Plan.
+For situations such as a sore throat or earache, it may be better for you to contact your treating provider who knows you and your medical history.
+Remember that non-Emergency Services provided in an emergency room will not be covered, unless those services were authorized by your treating provider or UPMC Health Plan.